rawitat/gtypist_lessons/programming_quotes.typ

 *:G5_32
 I:[32] John Romero
-S:You might not think that programmers are artists, but programming is an :extremely creative profession.
+S:You might not think programmers are artists, but programming is an extremely :creative profession.
 It's logic-based creativity.

 *:G5_33
 I:[33] Ellen Ullman